 The Company provides long-term incentive compensation to its Named Executive Officers in the form of stock option and RSU awards, which awards are designed to align a component of our executive compensation program with the interests of our stockholders to create long-term value in the Company, as demonstrated through stock price performance.
-The 2022 equity awards were granted under the Company's 2018 Equity Incentive Plan, as amended from time to time (the "2018 Equity Plan") or, in the case of Mr. Furey's new hire stock option award, the Rigel Pharmaceuticals, Inc. Inducement Plan (the "Inducement Plan")
+The 2023 equity awards were granted under the 2018 Plan.

-In January 2022, the Compensation Committee determined the number of equity awards to be granted to each then-serving Named Executive Officer based upon each such executive's individual contributions and past performance, vesting status of options already held by the executive, position with the Company, and comparison to the equity awards granted to the corresponding executives of our peer companies, as well as our performance during the preceding year.
-In January 2022, after consideration of these factors, the Compensation Committee approved the grant of stock options and RSU awards to each of the then-serving Named Executive Officers as set forth in the table below.
+In January 2023, the Compensation Committee determined the number of equity awards to be granted to each participating Named Executive Officer based upon each such executive's individual contributions and past performance, vesting status of options already held by the executive, position with the Company, and comparison to the equity awards granted to the corresponding executives of our peer companies, as well as our performance during the preceding year.
+In January 2023, after consideration of these factors, the Compensation Committee approved the grant of stock options and RSU awards to each of the Named Executive Officers, other than Messrs.
+Furey and Dummer, as set forth in the table below.
 Exercise prices for each stock option were set at the fair market value of the common stock on the date of grant.

-For stock options granted to the Named Executive Officers in 2022, 1/2 of these stock options are subject to time-based vesting on a monthly basis over four years, while the remaining 1/2 of the stock options are subject to performance-based vesting criteria once applicable performance goals relating to regulatory approvals and progress of certain clinical trials, each equally weighted, have been satisfied.
+For stock options granted to the Named Executive Officers in 2023, half of these stock options are subject to time-based vesting on a monthly basis over four years, while the remaining half of the stock options are subject to performance-based vesting criteria.
+Of the performance-based options, half vest upon achievement of certain net product sales goals, and half vest upon achievement of certain goals in corporate development via acquisition and/or licensing.
 The performance goals for the performance-based options were designed to be challenging, yet attainable with strong management performance.
 In each case, vesting of any such stock options is subject to the executive's continuous service to the Company through the applicable vesting date.
-For RSU awards granted to the then-serving Named Executive Officers in January 2022, these RSUs are subject to timebased vesting in equal annual installments over four years, with a vesting commencement date of February 1, 2022.
+For RSU awards granted to the Named Executive Officers in January 2023, these RSUs are subject to time-based vesting in equal annual installments over four years, with a vesting commencement date of February 1, 2023.

-Named Executive Officer Time-Vested Options (#) Performance-Vested Options (#) RSUs(#)
+Named Executive Officer Time-Vested Options (#) Performance-Vested Options (#) RSUs (#)

-Raul R. Rodriguez 400,000 400,000 200,000
+Raul R. Rodriguez 600,000 600,000 300,000

-Dean L. Schorno 100,000 100,000 50,000
+Dean L. Schorno 125,000 125,000 63,000

-Raymond J. Furey (1) 187,500 187,500 N/A
+Raymond J. Furey (1)

-Wolfgang Dummer 100,000 100,000 50,000

-David Santos 100,000 100,000 50,000
+David Santos 160,000 160,000 80,000

-Dolly A. Vance 100,000 100,000 50,000
+Wolfgang Dummer